-"The most important advice I could give my mother is to keep her mouth clean," says Carl Medgaus, DMD, a dentist in Pittsburgh, Pennsylvania.
+"The most important advice I could give is to keep your mouth clean," says Carl Medgaus, DMD, a dentist in Pittsburgh, Pennsylvania.
 "People often don't realize the systemic effect that oral health has on the body.
 Plaque buildup on teeth, for example, can lead to atherosclerotic heart disease."

 Drink This Daily

 "Every day, drink a tea or coffee, and also a cup of pomegranate juice," says William W. Li, MD, author of Eat To Beat Disease: The New Science of How Your Body Can Heal Itself.
 "Coffee and tea can slow cellular aging, starve cancer, reduce the risk of stroke, and improve longevity.
 Natural chemicals in pomegranate improves your gut microbiome to help boost the immune system."

 "Don't stay long-term on estrogen replacement therapy," says Li.
 "Many older women have been taking hormone replacements for years, but long-term use can increase the risk of breast cancer."

 Eat More of This

 "Eat more soy," says Li.
 "Contrary to popular belief, soy doesn't cause breast cancer.
 In fact, research shows eating more soy actually lowers the risk of breast cancer."

 The Rx: Experts recommend eating a moderate amount of soy — one to two servings a day.
 Foods that are rich in soy include edamame, alternative meats such as the Impossible Burger, soy milk, tempeh and soy protein.

 Slow the Spread of Germs This Way